 getDiagramExt(diagram : Diagram, imageExtension : String) : String

 Get diagram ID for a diagram : element to use inside <image> tag.
-The second parameters allows to choose the extension of the exported image.
+The second parameter allows choosing the extension of the exported image.

 getDiagramExt(diagram : Diagram, imageExtension : String, modelElementsToDisplay : Sequence(OclAny)) : String

 Get diagram ID for a diagram: element to use inside <image> tag.
 The second parameter allows choosing the extension of the exported image.
 User can provide a filtered list of elements in the diagram to display.